News Anchor - Chief Investigative Reporter, Broadcast Media

 In the last five years, Brendan has been honored with 31 Emmys from the Ohio Valley Chapter of the National Academy of Television Arts and Sciences.
 He is currently nominated for another 14 Emmys this year for multiple achievements in the craft -- investigative, writing, reporting, and editing.
 Brendan anchored 9 News at 5:30 p.m. from 2007 through 2012.

 A Decade in Major Markets

 Previous to moving to Cincinnati to become a weeknight anchor, Brendan worked for New York's WCBS-2 as a correspondent.
 He was honored with a 2006 New York Emmy for his continuing coverage of the Hurricane Katrina disaster in New Orleans.
 Brendan has covered nearly a dozen hurricanes in his career.
-He also won a NY Emmy for live coverage of the Northeast Blackout from a darkened Times Square.
+He won another NY Emmy for live coverage of the Northeast Blackout from a darkened Times Square.